Tag Archives: Hong Kong horror-comedy

 Nuns!

-Actually, though most of the bats are obviously fake, there is a well-mounted bat siege on the nuns in the old church.
+Actually, though most of the bats are obviously fake, there is a well-mounted bat siege involving the nuns in the old church.
 Trapped in the room, the nuns must block off a doorway with planks, as the flying fiends attempt to bite their way in.
-Individually, the set pieces are actually quite novel and enjoyable but, as stated earlier, the film is too haphazard, lacking a central focus to the story.
+Individually, the set pieces are quite novel and enjoyable, but the film is too haphazard, lacking a central focus to the story.

 Nuns in peril!